LuNeder/luana.dev.br/_posts/2023-10-01-uutils-rules.md

 177  | pre    |       | sáb 30 set 2023 13:53:48 | root    |   656,00 KiB |         | before-uutils         | important=yes
 ````

 So my number here is 177.
-Now I've deciced to link our uutils before uninstalling gnu coreutils just so we don't use gnu coreutils to uninstall itself.
+Now I've decided to link our uutils before uninstalling gnu coreutils just so we don't use gnu coreutils to uninstall itself.
 The difference here is that we'll have to do this once again after uninstalling it since rpm will delete our links too thinking they're part of GNU.

 In order to do this, I made a ```uutils-installer.sh``` script that does this automatically (this and all scripts on this post are available for download [on a GitHub repo](https://github.com/LuNeder/uutils-coreutils-replacer) so you don't have to make them yourself):